 Evusheld is only available via scheduled appointment; please DO NOT go to the Emergency Department to request Evusheld.

 UW Medicine cares for thousands of patients who are eligible to receive this therapy, so your patience and understanding are appreciated as we work to distribute this therapy to our most vulnerable patients.

-If you are not a UW Medicine patient, you can ask your primary care physician to request a referral for treatment.
-Patients must be screened to ensure they meet the state defined eligibility criteria in order to receive treatment.
+If you are not a UW Medicine patient, we recommend contacting your primary care provider to request a referral for treatment.
+Patients must be screened to ensure they meet the state defined eligibility criteria to receive treatment.